 Q.6.
 Questions from OS � zombie process, interaction between shell and kernel, CPU scheduling algorithm?

-Q.7.
-Question from Linux� what is the first line in any shell script? command line arguments in shell script?
-Execution of shell script?
 Q.8.
 Questions from C� how do rate yourself in C out of 10?
 Question on command line arguments?
 Question on character pointer?
 Question on string compare?

 Q.9.
 Puzzles�Tell me within three seconds how will you distribute 10 rupees among two of us so that I get 1 Rs more than him?
 Puzzle of two liars?
 Puzzle on shape of words of the alphabet?